geekinks/GeekInk-Fullstack-Mastery-Roadmap/README.md

 Based on experience for years mentoring people in different stages using a `dynamic MVP-style roadmap` with hands-on projects designed by an experienced Fullstack engineer has been highly successful.

-That means **first, understanding the problem instead of just learning a bunch of tools** and then **using an iterative style, each iteration will cover most DevOps areas used in the job** to build a T-shaped skills profile from day one!
-It's also essential to set the targeted market and organizations because, with different DevOps topologies, the DevOps engineer role requirements vary a lot.
+That means **first, understanding the problem instead of just learning a bunch of tools** and then **using an iterative style, each iteration will cover most Fullstack areas used in the job** to build a T-shaped skills profile from day one!
+It's also essential to set the targeted market and organizations because, the Fullstack engineer role requirements vary a lot.

 ## Roadmap Modes